icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 _Public domain image by Donald Cook_

-While formal training may be essential for many applications, they are not focussed on beginning learners.
+While formal training may be essential for many applications, they are not typically focussed on beginning learners.

 ## Some other introductions